 Foreign-invested enterprises have to conduct personal income tax finalization on behalf of their employees.
-And foreigners are also required to carry out personal income tax finalization on their labor contract terminations in Vietnam before their departures.
+And foreigners are also required to carry out personal income tax finalization on their labor contract terminations in the country before their departures.

-- For non-tax residents, only employment income arising inside Vietnam is taxed, with a rate of 20%.
+- For non-tax residents, only employment income arising inside Vietnam is taxed, at a rate of 20%.

-- Generally, business income (revenue exceeding 100 million VND) is taxed with different rates depending on different sectors.
+- Generally, business income (revenue exceeding 100 million VND) is taxed at different rates depending on different sectors.

-- Two legal ways to reduce payable personal income tax in Vietnam are Family circumstance deduction and donation deduction.
+- Two legal ways to reduce payable personal income tax are Family circumstance deduction and donation deduction.

 Should have any further questions on personal income tax in Vietnam, feel free to talk to our experts.
 BBCIncorp is always willing to help!

 In addition to your personal tax rate in Vietnam as a foreigner, don’t forget to have this in your pocket before starting to work in Vietnam – how to apply for Vietnam work permit